 A variety of forms of financial assistance, including merit-based tuition scholarships, are available from the university to help students — including online and international students — offset the cost of tuition and fees.

-Office of Student Financial Services can answer questions about applying for financial aid, figuring the overall cost of attendance, and billing and payment options.
+It is not necessary to have an admission decision to begin the financial aid process.
+The Office of Student Financial Services can answer questions about applying for financial aid, calculating the overall cost of attendance, and billing and payment options.

-Paul D. Coverdell Fellows Program.
-Our similar mission of social responsibility, our master's degree programs, and the unique environment at The New School have made the university attractive to Paul D. Coverdell Fellows.
+The New School is one of the few universities eligible to enroll students who have been selected to receive graduate fellowships through the Paul D. Coverdell Fellows Program.
+Our mission of social responsibility, our master's degree programs, and the unique environment at The New School have made the university attractive to Paul D. Coverdell Fellows.

 In order to be eligible for an assistantship with the School of Media Studies, students must meet the following minimum standards and eligibility criteria in the semester for which they would like to apply:

 79 Fifth Avenue, 5th FloorNew York, NY email@example.com